ODNZSL/nzsl-dictionary-android/README.md

 # Deployment

-To deploy to production: a feature branch into ODNZSL master.
+To deploy to production: merge a feature branch into ODNZSL master.
 A repositiory adminstrator will perform the necessary actions when a release is planned.

 # License